 A great tasting pork tenderloin sandwich without all fat and mess of frying.
 A healthier version of that great Iowa comfort food that is easy enough to do at home over and over.

-Notes: The deep-fried version is much fattier and that is part of the taste but this version really gives that taste too.
+Notes: The deep-fried version is much fattier, and that is part of the taste, but this version gives that taste too.
 Not the dried out oven baked taste recipes like this are pronged to have.
-The spicing is a bit bland… OK very bland but that is the norm for these.
+The spicing is a bit bland.
+OK very bland but that is the norm for these.
 Feel free to go wild with the spicing since this can handle it.

 This recipe uses pork tenderloin for the meat.
-That may sound obvious to most of you but you’re wrong.
+That may sound obvious to most of you, but you’re wrong.
 Most of these are made with pork loin that is mechanically tenderized.
-In most grocery stores in Iowa (I’m thinking of you Hy-Vee) and some other states the tenderized pork loin is common but not where I live.
-Those would be fine but the tenderloin is more “tender”, tastier and definitely my preferred meat here.
+In most grocery stores in Iowa (I’m thinking of you Hy-Vee) and some other states, the tenderized pork loin is common but not where I live.
+Those would be fine, but the tenderloin is more “tender”, tastier and my preferred meat here.

 Preheat oven to 350 convection or 375 conventional.

 Trim a pork tenderloin of any visible fat and the silverskin.
-Cut the tenderloin into 4 approximately equal pieces by weight.
+Cut the tenderloin into four approximately equal pieces by weight.
 Next “butterfly” the pieces.
-Do this by cutting 3/4 of the way though and fold it back to double the size.
-On the thinner end which would be longer do two cuts one third on opposite sides of the meat.
+Do this by cutting 3/4 of the way through and fold it back to double the size.
+On the thinner end which would be longer do two cuts one-third on opposite sides of the meat.

 Next cover with plastic wrap or place in a zip lock bag and pound to 1/4 – 1/2 inch thick.